Cycling Sojourner: A Guide to the Best Multi-Day Bike Tours in Washington

 - Complete cue sheets and maps

-- A smorgasbord of Washington routes representing the best cycling in the state, from remote mountain passes to the heart of wine country
+- A smorgasbord of Washington routes representing the best cycling in the state, from remote mountain passes to the heart of Washington wine country (a bike and wine tour to remember)

 - Listings for every budget, from swanky mountain lodges to budget-savvy campgrounds and upscale restaurants to grocery stores